Promote your research—virtually!

 Each trainee will be assigned to an oral presentation space with up to five other presenters.
 Dynamic slides may be used to support the presentation.
 Trainees have 10 minutes to present their research followed by up to five minutes of questions from presentation participants (judges, moderators and/or audience members, including Stollery Children’s Hospital Foundation and/or Alberta Women’s Health Foundation representatives).
 Oral presentation judges and moderators may be WCHRI postdoctoral fellows or academic members.

-WCHRI hosts two learning sessions to help trainees navigate requirements and expectations for Research Day.
+WCHRI will host two learning sessions to help trainees navigate requirements and expectations for Research Day.
 The first session is to help you prepare your abstract and the second session offers specific details about the components required to deliver an effective presentation.

 How to prepare your presentation for WCHRI Research Day